Gothic fashion: Social media influence

 Social media has increased the level of awareness surrounding gothic fashion trends, but this has also modified the dynamic and expectations within the community itself.
 Bianca Wooden describes the emergence of a new wave of goth fad fashion and says that "goth has become less of an organic movement and more of a calculated brand".

-Performative Gothic Fashion
+Performative gothic fashion

 Goth YouTuber Angela Benedict describes in this video, some of the negative impacts that social media has had on gothic fashion.
 Some of these include the increased emergence of "elitist goths" who shame others for not being "goth" enough.
 This has led to many online goths who portray their gloomy attire and dramatic makeup looks only to take pictures or film videos.